LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 s a a a a b e
 ```
 ###### Answer:
-The idea to think about this question is we have to specify string .
-For example, we create a format as:
+The idea to think about this question is designing a pattern to match five signle vowels in the alphabetical order.
+For example, we can create a format as:
 ```
-?a?e?i?o?u
+?a?e?i?o?u?
 ```
-Let ? be a character class to match non-vowels:
+Let `?` be a character class to match non-vowels:
 ```
 ? = [b-df-hj-np-t-v-z]
 ```